What should I do if TP-Link router cannot detect my USB flash drive or hard drive

 2. Check Capacity

 TP-Link router supports at most eight partitions in theory, if the hard drive has more than eight partitions, it just loads the first 8 partitions.
-(On the same drive, the total capacity of each partition cannot exceed 2TB for WR842N, WR1043N, WDR3500, WDR3600, WDR4300; If there are different hard drives connected via an USB hub, in theory the router can detects a maximum capacity of 8 * 2TB.
-Similarly, the other models with USB function like archer routers, the total capacity of each partition of usb drive cannot exceed 5TB).
+(On the same drive, the total capacity of each partition cannot exceed 2TB for WR842N, WR1043N, WDR3500, WDR3600, WDR4300; in theory the router can detects a maximum capacity of 8 * 2TB.
+Similarly, the other models with USB functions like archer routers, the total capacity of each partition of usb drive cannot exceed 5TB).

 3. Check Encryption